Employer of Record in LatAm: Benefits, Compliance, and How to Choose a Provider

 Remote.
 Offers strong intellectual property protection and robust local benefits packages.
 Often used by startups that want to expand into multiple countries simultaneously.

 Papaya Global.
 Built for enterprise-level clients that need high-volume global payroll with automation and analytics.
-The platform suits companies managing hundreds of employees across regions.
+The platform suits companies managing hundreds of workers across regions.

 Remofirst.
 Positions itself as a cost-efficient alternative with dedicated account managers.
-It can be a fit for early-stage companies hiring their first LatAm employees.
+It can be a fit for early-stage companies hiring their first LatAm professionals.

 Oyster.
 Focuses on user experience and transparent compliance.
-It’s particularly popular among mid-sized distributed teams expanding across 100-plus markets.
+Particularly popular among mid-sized distributed teams expanding across 100-plus markets.

 Ontop.
 A newer entrant specialized in LatAm, offering local currency payments and bilingual support.
 Its niche focus helps smaller teams manage compliance in Spanish- and Portuguese-speaking regions.